Rawrshak/Asset-Frameworks/Drafts/CollectionContractMetadata.md

 ---
-title: Content Contract Metadata
+title: Collection Contract Metadata
 status: Draft
 author: Christian Sumido (@gcbsumid)
 discussions-to: https://discord.gg/KEka3ZJNSn
 created: 2021-08-23
 updated: 2021-10-31
-version: 0.3
+version: 0.4
 ---

-# Content Contract Metadata
+# Collection Contract Metadata

 ## Simple Summary

-This is the schema for the content contract metadata.
-This metadata contains information about the content contract and the assets on that contract.
+This is the schema for the collection contract metadata.
+This metadata contains information about the collection contract and the assets on that contract.

 ## Abstract

-A Content Contract is a collection of assets tied together by a common grouping such as assets by the same creator, assets belonging to the same game, or other specific grouping.
+A Collection Contract is a collection of assets tied together by a common grouping such as assets by the same creator, assets belonging to the same game, or other specific grouping.
 The contract metadata will contain information relating to the asset collection such as the name of the collect, description, a logo, and the creator.

-This metadata be used by all user-facing applications to display content contract information.
+This metadata be used by all user-facing applications to display collection contract information.
 The ERC-1155 contract only contains information about the individual assets on the contract but not the overall information about the collection.
 The aim is to fill in this gap.

 ## Terminology

 * `Asset` - the data stored representing in-game tradable items.
 * `Token` - these are the on-chain representation of ownership of asset instances.
-* `Content Contract` - A smart contract that contains the on-chain representation of a collection of assets.
+* `Collection Contract` - A smart contract that contains the on-chain representation of a collection of assets.

 ## Specification

-The content contract metadata schema will be loosely based on the [ERC-1155 schema](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md#erc-1155-metadata-uri-json-schema).
+The collection contract metadata schema will be loosely based on the [ERC-1155 schema](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md#erc-1155-metadata-uri-json-schema).

 ```
 {
-    "title": "Content Contract Metadata",
+    "title": "Collection Contract Metadata",
     "type": "object",
     "properties": {
         "name": {
             "type": "string",
+            "description": "Identifies the Collection to which this token represents"
-            "description": "Name of the Content Contract"
+            "description": "Name of the Collection Contract"
         },
         "description": {
             "type": "string",
-            "description": "Description of the Content to which this collection of assets represents."
+            "description": "Description of the Collection to which this collection of assets represents."
         },
         "image": {
             "type": "string",
-            "description": "A URI pointing to a resource with mime type image/* of a logo or symbol for the content this contract represents.
+            "description": "A URI pointing to a resource with mime type image/* of a logo or symbol for the collection this contract represents.
 Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive."
         },
         "game": {
             "type": "string",
-            "description": "An optional string that links a specific game to this content contract.
+            "description": "An optional string that links a specific game to this collection contract.
 This may be used by the front-end to organize game-specific contracts."
         },
         "creator": {
             "type": "string",